ran-sama/firefox-preferences/README.md

 ![alt text[]()](https://raw.githubusercontent.com/ran-sama/firefox-preferences/master/images/blocked_not_disabled.png)

 This behaviour looks way more "human" to a tracking script, rather than fully turning your API off.
-There is no off switch in settings, but there is a "deny" button in the pop-up you would normally see.
+There is no off switch in the regular settings GUI normal users see, but there is a "deny" button in the pop-up you would normally see.
 We automate by automatically denying any request and never have to bother to interact with the always hidden pop-up.
 Whilst the result (privacy protected) is the same, our browser looks like a real browser (all features supported).

 ## Installation and directories
 on Windows